-Educational Programing consists of primary prevention and awareness programs for all incoming students, and ongoing awareness and prevention campaigns for students and university employees that:
+Educational Programing consists of primary prevention and awareness programs directed at incoming students and new employees, and ongoing awareness and prevention campaigns are directed at students and employees that:

 - Identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct; - Defines using definitions provided by state law about what behavior constitutes domestic violence, dating violence, sexual assault, and stalking; - Defines what behavior and actions constitute consent to sexual activity in the State of Texas; - The institution's definition of consent and the purposes for which that definition is used; - Provides a description of safe and positive options for bystander intervention.
 Bystander intervention means safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking.
 Bystander intervention includes recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene; - Provides information on risk reduction.
-Risk reduction means options designed to decrease perpetration and bystander inaction, and to increase empowerment for victims in order to promote safety and to help individuals and communities address conditions that facilitate violence; - Information regarding: - procedures victims should follow if a crime of domestic violence, dating violence, sexual assault and stalking occurs (as described in "Procedures Victims Should Follow if a Crime of Domestic Violence, Dating Violence,
+Risk reduction means options designed to decrease perpetration and bystander inaction, and to increase empowerment for victims in order to promote safety and to help individuals and communities address conditions that facilitate violence; - Information regarding: - a procedures victims should follow if a crime of domestic violence, dating violence, sexual assault and stalking occurs - a how the institution will protect the confidentiality of victims and other necessary parties (as described in "Assistance for

-Sexual Assault and Stalking Occurs" elsewhere in this document);
+Victims: Rights and Options" elsewhere in this document);

-- how the institution will protect the confidentiality of victims and other necessary parties (as described in "Assistance for Victims: Rights and Options" elsewhere in this document); - existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both within the institution and in the community (as described in "Assistance for Victims: Rights and Options" elsewhere in this document); - options for, available assistance in, and how to request changes to academic, living, transportation, and working situations or protective measures (as described in "Assistance for Victims: Rights and Options" elsewhere in this document); and - procedures for institutional disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking (as described in "Adjudication of Violations" elsewhere in this document); - Provides an overview of information contained in the Annual Security Report in compliance with the Clery Act.
+- existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both within the institution and in the community (as described in "Assistance for Victims: Rights and Options" elsewhere in this document); - p options for, available assistance in, and how to request changes to academic, living, transportation, and working situations or protective measures (as described in "Assistance for Victims: Rights and Options" elsewhere in this document); and - procedures for institutional disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking (as described in "Adjudication of Violations" elsewhere in this document); - Provides an overview of information contained in the Annual Security Report in compliance with the Clery Act.